elastic/elastic-charts/api/charts.api.md

     y?: Array<GroupBrushExtent>;
 }

+// Warning: (ae-missing-release-tag) "XYChartElementEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type XYChartElementEvent = [GeometryValue, XYChartSeriesIdentifier];

+// Warning: (ae-missing-release-tag) "XYChartSeriesIdentifier" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface XYChartSeriesIdentifier extends SeriesIdentifier {
     // (undocumented)